Military history of the Russian Empire: Russo-Turkish War of 1735–1739

 After his troops returned from Poland, Münnich quickly began planning for an expansionist campaign against Russia's old enemy the Turks and their Crimean Tatar holdings.
-He was provoked by constant Crimean raids into Russian territory, and by the entanglement of the Ottoman Empire in its war with Persia.
+He was provoked by constant Crimean raids into Russian territory, and by the entanglement of the Ottoman Empire in its war with Iran.
 Münnich was confident that the increasingly more elite Russian troops could defeat whatever the Ottomans were fielding, and thus planned an ambition campaign aimed at eventually taking control of the Ottoman capital of Istanbul.
 In this plan, he faced a number of strategic obstacles.
 The major fortress of Azov lay in the east and denied access to the Sea of Azov, and the Crimean Tatars controlled the whole of the north shore of the Black Sea.
 Because of the large distances involved, the Russian army would need a long supply train, and any one campaign would be vulnerable to getting cut off by actions against this baggage trail.
 Furthermore, the area was defended by several major rivers flowing into the Black Sea, each with Turkish fortresses alongside it.